Call or text us at (919) 697-8772

 Not only for use by those who have locs (also known as “dread locks” or “dreads”), the Loc Soc is a great hair accessory for any outfit and especially works well to cover up your hair during Foreday Morning. http://www.soclocsoc.com

-Satin Lined cAPs (SLAPs) by Grace Eleyae
+Satin Lined caps (SLAPs) by Grace Eleyae

 For use by those who have any texture hair.
 SLAP’s work well to keep hair moisturized and protected at night.
 This product is also a great cover up for use during Foreday Morning. http://www.satinlinedcaps.com